 Friday 6 and Saturday 7 November 2020 | Aerial Function Centre, Sydney

-We intend to run the conference face-to-face as planned on 6-7 November in Sydney.
-However, if preventive restrictions are in place due to coronavirus (COVID-19) in November, the event will still be hosted online.
+Our conference will run face-to-face as planned on 6-7 November in Sydney, but it will also be livestreamed, meaning that for the first time ever, this quality professional learning experience will be accessible to all Australian teachers, regardless of location - with a whole school registration option for PETAA member schools.
+If preventive restrictions for face-to-face attendance are in place due to coronavirus (COVID-19) in November, the event will still be hosted online.
 We are committed to bringing you these two days of engaging, illuminating professional development while following strict health, hygiene and safety measures as advised by the NSW Government.

 This conference will focus on the importance of the reading and writing connection, of ‘reading to write’ as part of literacy instruction.